 Gotcha Fresh Tea

 Like single origin coffee, Gotcha Fresh Tea source their own tea from a single tea plantation.
 Each bubble tea is freshly brewed and made to order.
 Popular drinks include black sugar tea with black pearls, and strawberry yogurt with popping pearls.
-Gotcha also do super-cute themed collabs.
-Visit on 1 September, be among the first 50 customers through the door and score a free Cookie Monster themed drink!
+Gotcha also do super-cute themed collabs, with Hello Kitty and Cookie Monster merch!

 Popular Taiwanese brand, NUTTEA, has landed in Melbourne Central.
 As Australia’s first vegan bubble tea, they specialise in high quality in-house nut mylks.
 Not only perfect for vegans, but the lactose-intolerant and the eco-conscious too.
 Order a nut mylk tea with pearls for your bubble tea fix.
 For another texture, try it with brown sugar jelly.
 There are also smoothies, fruit teas and iced coffee with nut cream on the menu.